Arcadia-Science/sourmashconsumr/devdoc.md

 #### Installing package dependencies using R functions

-Installing the sourmashconsumr package from github will trigger missing dependencies to be installed.
+Installing the sourmashconsumr package from GitHub will trigger missing dependencies to be installed.

 ```
 install.packages("devtools")